opalsecurity/opal-go/docs/UpdateOwnerInfo.md

 `func (o *UpdateOwnerInfo) HasAccessRequestEscalationPeriod() bool`

 HasAccessRequestEscalationPeriod returns a boolean if a field has been set.

+### GetReviewerMessageChannelId

+`func (o *UpdateOwnerInfo) GetReviewerMessageChannelId() string`

+GetReviewerMessageChannelId returns the ReviewerMessageChannelId field if non-nil, zero value otherwise.

+### GetReviewerMessageChannelIdOk

+`func (o *UpdateOwnerInfo) GetReviewerMessageChannelIdOk() (*string, bool)`

+GetReviewerMessageChannelIdOk returns a tuple with the ReviewerMessageChannelId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReviewerMessageChannelId

+`func (o *UpdateOwnerInfo) SetReviewerMessageChannelId(v string)`

+SetReviewerMessageChannelId sets ReviewerMessageChannelId field to given value.

+### HasReviewerMessageChannelId

+`func (o *UpdateOwnerInfo) HasReviewerMessageChannelId() bool`

+HasReviewerMessageChannelId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)